|

 66. government

-(government) the system or form by which a community or other political unit is governed
+the system or form by which a community is ruled

 Democracy